RHlNO/HydroneerModding/Modder Tools/README.md

 ![](../GitImg/ModRef2.png)

 These are all events that will be triggered automatically by the game or by HydroUMH.
-BeginPlay, and Tick should already be familiar to you, though it is important that &quot;Parent: Begin Play&quot; be left where it is, and any additional code be created after it.
+BeginPlay, and Tick should already be familiar to you, though it is important that `Parent: Begin Play` be left where it is, and any additional code be created after it.
 This is so that more functionality may be added to HydroUMH in the future.

 The three new events are all save and load components of HydroUMH.
 You can use these to build save functionality as you wish.

-Another function you have available to you is the &quot;Write Hook Log&quot; function.
+Another function you have available to you is the `Write Hook Log` function.
 You can use this to write data to an in-game log regarding your mod.
-This log can be accessed by pressing &quot;F6&quot; in game.
+This log can be accessed by pressing `F6` in game.
 For our test mod, we&#39;ll just write a little output to the log, so we know it&#39;s working:

 ![](../GitImg/ModRef3.png)

 When you go to package your mod, package in Unreal as normal, and go about your normal modding pipeline.
 The only additional asset you will need to include in your Pak is the Mod Hook asset you have created.
 In the case of this example, we will need to include BP\_TestMod. **Do not** include the template BP\_HookParent from your project.

 The final step to ensure your mods works with HydroUMH is to the mod Pak file the same as your mod hook blueprint name.
-So, in the case of our test mod, we would name our Pak &quot;###\_TestMod\_P.pak&quot;.
-The &quot;###&quot; representing load order index can be used like normal.
-Make sure you also install &quot;500\_HydroUMH\_P.pak&quot; as all UMH mods depend on it.
+So, in the case of our test mod, we would name our Pak `###\_TestMod\_P.pak`.
+The `###` representing load order index can be used like normal.
+Make sure you also install `500\_HydroUMH\_P.pak` as all UMH mods depend on it.

 And here we can see our in-game log saying our mod was loaded successfully and with our log output &quot;This is a test mod!&quot;